-At StackedStoneTile.com, we belive that Interior Design is a creative process that should be nurtured and not forced.
-We endeavor to provide to our website audience the most interesting articles about interior and exterior design.
+At StackedStoneTile.com, we believe that Interior Design is a creative process that should be nurtured and not forced.
+We endeavor to provide our website audience with the most interesting articles about interior and exterior design.
 We do our utmost to keep up to date with present and upcoming trends and deliver our home design articles with a healthy dose of common sense.

 Today, we will present to you six prominent figures of the Interior Design: Elsie De Wolfe, Ogden Codman, Frances Elkins, Frank Lloyd Wright, Fritz August Breuhaus and Stephane Boudin.

 Elsie lived in an age, the high Victorian styles and trends which did not appeal to her aesthetic sense.
-Averse to the gloomy decors induced by densely patterned wallpapers, heavy velvet draperies, and dark woodworks of the period, Elsie de Wolfe introduced her unique style which featured light and fresh colours and wallpapers with delicate Chinoiserie prints.
-Fascinated with the eighteenth century furnishings of France and England, Elsie introduced comfortable chairs with soft upholstery to America, in place of the ornate, uncomfortable Victorian era chairs.
+Averse to the gloomy decors induced by densely patterned wallpapers, heavy velvet draperies, and dark woodworks of the period, Elsie de Wolfe introduced her unique style which featured light and fresh colors and wallpapers with delicate Chinoiserie prints.
+Fascinated with the eighteenth-century furnishings of France and England, Elsie introduced comfortable chairs with soft upholstery to America, in place of the ornate, uncomfortable Victorian-era chairs.
 Her trips to Europe made her absorb French lifestyle and fashion.
 Mastering the arts of food, fashion and entertaining, she brought many unique elements of European lifestyle to America.

 Elsie’s distinctive philosophy of interior design is evident from her words “I opened the doors and windows of America and let the air and sunshine come in”.
 Apart from interior design, it is claimed she introduced innovative ideas such as cocktail parties and small intimate dinner parties to American society.

 Ogden Codman Jr was a famous American architect and interior designer.
-Codman was born in the year 1863 in Boston, Massachusetts to Ogden Codman Sr. He was sent to Dinard during the period of 1875 to 1884, which was a colony of America in France.
+Codman was born in the year 1863 in Boston, Massachusetts to Ogden Codman Sr. He was sent to Dinard from 1875 to 1884, which was a colony of America in France.
 Once he returned from Dinar, Codman joined MIT, the famous Massachusetts Institute of Technology, for his future studies.

-At the start of his career Codman worked as apprentice in many Boston architectural firms.
-In 1891, he started his office in Boston and practised on his own until 1893 after which he relocated to New York City and Newport, Rhode Island.
-In Newport he happened to meet the novelist Edith Wharton, who became one of the first clients.
+At the start of his career, Codman worked as an apprentice in many Boston architectural firms.
+In 1891, he started his office in Boston and practiced on his own until 1893 after which he relocated to New York City and Newport, Rhode Island.
+In Newport, he happened to meet the novelist Edith Wharton, who became one of the first clients.
 Codman and Edith Wharton together published ‘The Decoration of Houses’, a famous book on interior design.

 he built a home called Codman-Davis House in Washington DC in 1907, for his cousin Martha Codman.
 Presently this building is the official residence of the Ambassador of Thailand.
 Codman-Davis house is one of the few homes he designed which is still intact.

-In 1920 Ogden Codman Jr left for France and spent the last thirty one years of his life in a French City called Chateau de Gregy.
+In 1920 Ogden Codman Jr left for France and spent the last thirty-one years of his life in a French City called Chateau de Gregory.
 He died at the age of 87 in 1951.

 Frances Adler Elkins was one of those legendary decorators of the early 20th century and was renowned for her inspired designs.
 Elkins was born in 1888 in Milwaukee, Wisconsin and is the younger sister of the celebrated Chicago architect David Adler (1882-1949).
-David Adler was an architect specialized in the French architecture movement know as The Beaux Arts, and both Adler and Elkins worked together in Chicago and the Bay Area from the 1920s to 1930s.
-Some of her works in the Bay Area includes interior designing of Yerba Buena Club at the Golden Gate International Exposition and the 1939 fair at Treasure Island in San Francisco Bay.
-Her designs integrate the prevailing style of various places with changing timeline in history, and ranges from country French to Chinoiserie to art deco.
+David Adler was an architect specialized in the French architecture movement known as The Beaux-Arts, and both Adler and Elkins worked together in Chicago and the Bay Area from the 1920s to the 1930s.
+Some of her works in the Bay Area include interior designing of Yerba Buena Club at the Golden Gate International Exposition and the 1939 fair at Treasure Island in San Francisco Bay.
+Her designs integrate the prevailing style of various places with changing the timeline in history and range from country French to Chinoiserie to art deco.

 Elkin’s creativity was enhanced by her friends who often urged her to decorate their homes.
 Her initial masterpieces include the clubhouse of Cypress Point Club which she designed in 1930.
 The same period saw her reputation spreading to San Francisco where she was the chosen interior designer for the city’s famous families such as the Haases and the Zellerbachs.
 The Zellerbach mansion in Broadway contains some of Elkin’s original designs.
 She was one of the architects among the trio who was elected by the San Francisco society.
 Her interior design works have influenced designers such as Michael Taylor.

 Frank Lloyd Wright was an American architect and interior designer famous for introducing innovative design structures for buildings.
 He was born in Wisconsin state, US as the son of William Carey Wright and Anna Lloyd Jones in 1867.
-His career in interior design and architecture flourished from 1885 until his death in 1959, and he has to his credit about 500 completed works including skyscrapers, resorts, museums, churches, government offices, schools, bridges, hotels and a number of other masterpieces.
-He was also famous for designing most of the interior elements for his buildings including furniture, light fittings, stained glasses and other decorative elements.
+His career in interior design and architecture flourished from 1885 until his death in 1959, and he has to his credit about 500 completed works including skyscrapers, resorts, museums, churches, government offices, schools, bridges, hotels, and several other masterpieces.
+He was also famous for designing most of the interior elements for his buildings including furniture, light fittings, stained glasses, and other decorative elements.

 Frank Lloyd Wright took a keen interest in promoting organic architecture which blends human habitation with the natural world, and he widely supported the Prairie school of architecture.
-His organic architecture was clearly a turning away from the traditional European style that existed at his time throughout America.
-He also developed the concept of the ‘Usonian’ home for middle income families in the USA.
+His organic architecture was a turning away from the traditional European style that existed at his time throughout America.
+He also developed the concept of the ‘Usonian’ home for middle-income families in the USA.

 In 1886, while attending the University of Wisconsin, he joined Phi Delta Theta fraternity and took part-time classes there.
 He then moved to Chicago without completing his degree, where he joined the Joseph Lyman Silsbee’s architectural firm.
 After working there for nearly one year, he left to work for Adler & Sullivan.